-Annual audited financial statements of the State of Alaska will be available upon request from the State of Alaska Department of Revenue.
-The State has covenanted for the benefit of the holders and beneficial owners of the Notes to provide certain financial information and operating data (the "Annual Disclosure Report") within seven months after the end of each fiscal year (the "Report Date"), commencing January 31, 2015 for the Annual Disclosure Report for the fiscal year ending June 30, 2014, and to provide notices of the occurrence of certain enumerated events.
-A form of document specifying the nature of the information to be contained in the Annual Disclosure Report or the notices of certain events is set forth in Appendix D hereto.
+Annual audited financial statements of the State are available upon request from the State of Alaska Department of Revenue.
+The State has covenanted for the benefit of the holders and beneficial owners of the Certificates to provide certain financial information and operating data (the "Annual Disclosure Report") within seven months after the end of each fiscal year (the "Report Date"), commencing January 31, 2015 for the Annual Disclosure Report for the fiscal year ending June 30, 2014, and to provide notices of the occurrence of certain enumerated events.
+The form of the undertaking specifying the nature of the information to be contained in the Annual Disclosure Report and the notices of certain events is set forth in Appendix D hereto.
 These covenants have been made in order to assist the Underwriters in complying with Rule 15c2-12(b)(5) of the Securities and Exchange Commission (the "Rule").

-A failure by the State to comply with the undertaking pursuant to the Rule will not constitute a default under the Resolution.
-Nevertheless, such a failure must be reported in accordance with the Rule and must be considered by a broker-dealer or municipal securities dealer before recommending the purchase or sale of the Notes in the secondary market.
-Consequently, such a failure may adversely affect the transferability and liquidity of the Notes or their market price.
+A failure by the State to comply with the undertaking pursuant to the Rule will not constitute a default under the Facility Lease and Trust Agreement.
+Nevertheless, such a failure must be reported in accordance with the Rule and must be considered by a broker-dealer or municipal securities dealer before recommending the purchase or sale of the Certificates in the secondary market.
+Consequently, such a failure may adversely affect the transferability and liquidity of the Certificates or their market price.